sc-idevops/twitchwiki/curlykody.md

 ## Redeems
 Kody makes extensive use of channel points (called Milkbones)
 - "Potion of Restore Urine"(100pts) This makes Kody take a drink of water, which he often does audibly
+  - Further refinement was added incorporating animated water raining down on him before a bucket lands on his head.
 - Sounds: GORP (100pts) plays a gorp sound on the stream with an overlay
 - Sounds: BONK (100pts) a bonk sound is played and a 3D Bat hits Kody's 3D Model
   - If several of these are redeemed in a row (around 10), it will make Kody's 3D model ragdoll and his legs flail into the air.
 Chat loves to see this pointing out his toebeans.